Field theories of active particle systems and their entropy production: #1

 The bare propagator then follows immediately, \Eref{def_Gw_k},

 with $\delta_{\mvec+\nvec,\nullvec}$ enforcing $\nvec=-\mvec$ and thereby momentum conservation.
 The diagrammatic expansion produces corrections of the form

-where each "bauble" represents the effect of the external potential that serves as a source for momentum, thereby breaking translational invariance.
+where each ``bauble" represents the effect of the external potential that serves as a source for momentum, thereby breaking translational invariance \cite{ZhangETAL:2024}.

-Apart from the technical subtleties of the full propagator not being a Gaussian but rather a Jacobi-theta function, which is of little interest in the following, allowing for a spatial Fourier transform has deeper consequences.
+Apart from the technical subtleties of the full propagator not being a Gaussian but rather a Jacobi-theta function, which is of little interest in the following, allowing for a spatial Fourier series has deeper consequences.
 To see this, we determine the first order correction

 for the spurious potential $\kvec_\ellvec\extPot_{\ellvec}=\imag\nuvec L^d \delta_{\ellvec,0}$, which has the same effect as an additional drift by $\nuvec$, as can be verified by direct evaluation in \Eref{action_pert_pot_only_again} and comparison to the corresponding term in \Eref{action_harm_Fouriered}.
-Such a potential does not converge in real-space, but that has no bearing on the arguments that follow.
+The inverse Fourier series \Eref{extPot_Fourier_series} to take $\extPot_\ell$ to $\extPot(\xvec)$ generally does not converge as $\extPot_\ell$ vanishes for all $\ell$ except $\ell=0$ where is diverges, but that has no bearing on the arguments that follow.

 After inversely Fourier transforming \Eref{first_order_bauble_omega_k} back to direct time,